 - You may be given the opportunity to negotiate a favorable plea bargain.

 - Your sentence may be modified.

 - You may be released from jail or prison.

 - The prosecutor may decide to retry the case.

 - The prosecutor may decide to dismiss the charges.

 It’s natural to feel exhausted and even skeptical after you’ve gone through the trial process, but a successful appeal can be the difference between freedom and imprisonment.
 Remember, the deadlines for appealing are extremely short and strict, so don’t wait to start seeking legal representation.
-To set up a free, completely confidential consultation, call the Law Offices of John J. Zarych at (800) 508-9786 today.
+To schedule a free consultation, call the Law Offices of John J. Zarych at (800) 508-9786 today.